What to Expect When Living in France

 You must open a French bank account with a commercial bank in person.
-There are almost no banks willing to do this long distance without seeing the physical person and viewing original documentation, like identification, etc. (with the exception of one bank, HSBC, which allows an online application).
+There are almost no banks willing to do this long-distance without seeing the physical person and viewing original documentation, like identification, etc. (with the exception of one bank, HSBC, which allows an online application).
 The good news is that we offer a service that introduces you to a local commercial bank so you can easily open an account without any minimum deposits.
 You can get a checkbook, a debit card (Visa or MasterCard), and access to online banking.

 Knowing about Insurance, Taxes, and Other Fees

 As a renter, your landlord will require that you have homeowner’s insurance, which is also necessary as a property owner.
 This can be purchased easily with an insurance company or broker, or even your commercial bank.
-You will only be responsible for insuring your personal belongings as the landlord's charges de la copropriété (maintenance costs) include insurance on the building itself.
+You will only be responsible for insuring your personal belongings as the building's charges de la copropriété (maintenance costs) include insurance on the building itself.

 If France is not your primary residence, than you will also be expected to pay the annual Taxe d'Habitation.
 This annual residence tax is paid by the occupant of the property on January 1, whether an owner or tenant.
 It is calculated on the basis of the "notional rental value of the property"—the rental value multiplied by the tax rate in that locality.
-There are variations applied if the residence is principal vs. secondary or low income or with dependents.
+There are variations applied in the case of low income or with dependents.
 The tax authorities send out the bills for the year in the fall of that same year.

 Living in Smaller Spaces

 Space in most large cities, like Paris, is at a premium and costs dearly.
 Europeans are accustomed to living in much smaller spaces than North Americans, so an apartment suitable for four people will be quite a bit smaller than a North American home for four.
 In Paris, for example, 65 square meters (700 square feet) is considered large enough for two bedrooms and because of cost, "palatial."
 You'd be surprised how much one can do with that amount of space.
 I contend that "space" is highly overrated—don't actually use much space except to fill it with things we don't really need!